-Coupled with counseling, floating has been found through peer reviewed science to help with addiction and trauma.
+Coupled with counseling, floating has been found through peer reviewed science to help with addiction, pain, and trauma.
 While floatation therapy is not a panacea, it is a powerful addition to almost any healing focus.
-We also have success stories where floatation therapy helped where no other treatment could.
+We also have success stories here at Deep, when floatation therapy helped where no other treatment could.

 Quality of Life

 EEG (electroenchephalogram) tests are very interesting representations of what is going on in the brain.
 Currently the Laureate Institute for Brain Research in Tulsa, OK is finding floatation therapy to be instrumental in bringing about harmonious changes in problematic brain patterns associated with pain, addiction, and anxiety.
 Whether subtle or acute, these patterns are to some degree common in modern society.

 Decades of research on meditation has shown the beneficial effect that meditation has on the health of the brain.
 A Float Pool is an environment that supports deep meditation in both experienced and beginner meditation practitioners.
 Interestingly, brain patterns of Zen monks with 30+ years of meditation, deep in practice, have been shown to be comparable to an average person in a good float.
 In other words, floating regularly can be a huge benefit to YOUR life.